kstyrc/embedded-redis/README.md

 ==============

 When not provided with the desired redis executable, RedisServer runs os-dependent executable enclosed in jar.
 Currently is uses:
-- Redis 2.6.14 in case of Linux/Unix
+- Redis 2.8.19 in case of Linux/Unix
+- Redis 2.8.19 in case of OSX
 - unofficial Win32/64 port from https://github.com/MSOpenTech/redis (branch 2.6) in case of Windows

 However, you should provide RedisServer with redis executable if you need specific version.